-The Scotland, there is the Hate Crime Strategic Partnership Group (SPG), which brings together criminal justice agencies and civil society organizations with hate crime expertise.
-The SPG helped ensure a multi-agency strategic approach was taken to the development of the Hate Crime Strategy for Scotland.
+In Scotland, there is the Hate Crime Strategic Partnership Group (SPG), which brings together criminal justice agencies and civil society organizations with hate crime expertise.
+The SPG helped ensure a multi-agency strategic approach was taken to the develop the Hate Crime Strategy for Scotland.
+The Hate Crime and Public Order Act (Scotland) Act 2021 became an Act of Parliament on 23 April 2021.
+The Act was commenced on 1 April 2024.